YingLiu4203/old-dev-blog/_posts/2016-11-01-vuejs-first-touch.md

 Use `v-bind` directive to dynamically bind one or more attributes, or a component prop to an expression.
 For example: `<img v-bind:src="imageSrc">`.
 The shorthand is `<img :src="imageSrc">`.

 When used without an argument, it binds an object containing attribute name-value pairs.
-For example: `<div v-bind="{ id: someProp, 'other-attr': otherProp }"></div>`.
+For example: `<div v-bind="{ 'id': someProp, 'other-attr': otherProp }"></div>`.

 #### 2.2.2.
 Directives
 A directive is a special attribute that has a `v-` prefix.
 The directive attribute value shoud be a single JS expression.
 A directive can have arguments after a colon symbol, for example: `b-bind:href` or `v-on:click`.
 Modifiers are special postfix following a dot to modify the behavior.
 For example, `v-on:submit.prevent`.